Zaydo123/laser-sentry/README.md

 # laser-sentry

 ## Hello, this is a project I completed as an early teenager and would like to share the progress I was able to make while learning about computer vision.
-Please note while analyzing this code and Readme.md that this was written by a much younger me, thank you!
+Please note while analyzing this code and Readme.md that this was written by a slightly younger me, thank you!

 Inspired by Michael Reeves' blinding machine.
 (Work in progress) Code based on https://towardsdatascience.com/automatic-vision-object-tracking-347af1cc8a3b